 She talks about how having a freezer full of milk is an action driven by fear.
 I have a friend who had hundreds of ounces of frozen breast milk in her freezer.
 She didn’t return to work, but just had it there in case something happened to her.

 I get it.
 I was like that too.
 I was fearful of giving my baby formula (even though I know that it wouldn’t have been the end of the world).

 How Many Times A Day Should I Pump While Breastfeeding?

 How often should you pump?
 The frequency of times that you pump while still breastfeeding will vary depending upon your situation.

-My baby is between 1-4 weeks old
+If your baby is between 1-4 weeks old

-I am returning to work in 2 weeks
+You are returning to work in 2 weeks

 Start pumping once a day so that you can have a supply of approximately 50-60 ounces before returning to work.